Financial Bursary (15/16 starters)

 You do not need to complete an application form (unless you are part-time student).
-We will write to you to inform you in either January or February 2018 and we will pay you directly into your bank account during w/c 19th February 2018.
+We will write to you in November 2017 and pay the money directly into your bank account during w/c 18th December 2017.

 If you believe you are entitled to a bursary but have not heard anything by March 2018 please contact Student Help on firstname.lastname@example.org.

 You will receive: